MFM-347/3rd-Color/CONTRIBUTING.md

 git push origin <branch-name>
 ```

-Then, navigate to the **original 3rd Color repository** and submit a pull request.
+Then, navigate to the **original Color Xpret repository** and submit a pull request.
 Include the following in your PR description:

 - A summary of changes.